Simplegram/discord-prambors-bot/README.md

 - [Spotipy](https://github.com/plamere/spotipy)
 - [Beautiful Soup 4](https://github.com/wention/BeautifulSoup4)
 - Asyncio

+### The main python file is main.py.
+Setup a Pycharm project and copy main.py to your Pycharm project directory.
+Install all of the necessary interpreter and library to start hosting.

 ### IMPORTANT:
 - Input your Discord bot token on main.py line 26 from [Discord Developer Portal](https://discord.com/developers).